Brittany Matthews Is Pregnant, Expecting A Baby With Patrick Mahomes: ‘Taking A Small Detour To The Wedding’

 To complete her ensemble, Matthews wore a couple of silver chains around her neck, large hoop earrings, a few bracelets, and also flaunted her impressive engagement ring.

-The couple appeared to take the snapshots in a forrest of some sort, as there were multiple trees, green bushes, and small white flowers in the backdrop.
+The couple appeared to take the snapshots in a wooded area of some sort, as there were multiple trees, green bushes, and small white flowers in the backdrop.

 Over 5,000 followers made their way into the comments section of the post to express their excitement for the announcement of the new baby.